 - Vehicles may only occupy a specific timed/metered parking area once per two-hour period.
-Moving your vehicle to a different parking space within the same 30 minute area within a two-hour period is strictly prohibited.
+Moving a vehicle to a different parking space within the same 30-minute area within a two-hour period is strictly prohibited.

-- Any accident involving a vehicle on university property must be reported to University Police as soon as practicable.
+- Any accident involving a vehicle on university property must be reported to University Police by calling 406-994-2121 as soon as practicable.

-- The purchase of annual parking permits for privately owned vehicles and payment of parking citations shall not be paid from institutional funds.
+- The purchase of long term parking permits for privately owned vehicles and payment of parking citations shall not be paid from institutional funds.
 Payments may be made by cash, personal check, personal credit card, Cat Card or by payroll deduction.

 - Trailers, campers, RVs and oversized vehicles are not allowed on campus without prior approval of Parking Services.
 Overnight camping is prohibited.
-Exceptions are noted below in Sections VII and XI below.
+Exceptions are noted below in Sections VII and XI.

 VII.
 SPECIAL EVENTS